gprothia2/TextractonECR/README.md

-# Running Fargate tasks to extract data from image filesusing textract
+# Running Fargate tasks to extract data from image files using textract

 This project helps you extract data from image files containing newpaper clippings.
 The process contains pre-processing step to split the newspaper page into multiple sections and then extract the text using  Textract